ScilifelabDataCentre/swedgene/hugo/content/add_genome/_index.md

 2. **No human data** is allowed in the Genome Portal.
 This is due to the sensitive nature of human-related data and the legal and ethical concerns about personally identifiable genetic data.

-3. For a new species to be considered for inclusion in the Genome Portal, it needs **at a minimum to have a genome assembly and an annotation of the protein-coding genes**.
+3. For a new species to be considered for inclusion in the Genome Portal, it needs **at a minimum to have a genome assembly** (in FASTA format) **and an annotation of the protein-coding genes** (in GFF file format).

 4. All data that is displayed in the Genome Portal needs to be **publicly available in external repositories** (such as ENA, NCBI, Figshare, Zenodo, etc.).
 No data is hosted on the Genome Portal itself.
 Our recommendations for how to share data can be found below.